 The Project Site is located in an unincorporated portion of northern Fayette County, Tennessee, approximately five miles north-northwest of the Town of Somerville.
 The Project Site overlaps U.S. Census Bureau (USCB) 2010 Census Tract (CT) 603 and CT 608 (Figure 3-13).
-To accurately represent socioeconomic conditions on the Project Site, the USCB data assigned to these CTs are presented in proportion to the area their geographic extent overlaps the Project

-Site or as a combined average.
 Generally, CT 603 encompasses the northwestern corner of Fayette County and includes portions of the I-40 corridor and the cities of Braden and Gallaway.
 CT 608 comprises the remainder of northern Fayette County, which is primarily rural and does not include any densely populated areas.
 The portion of CT 603 that overlaps the Project Site is approximately 262 acres, or 0.5 percent of the entire area of CT 603, and the portion of CT 608 that overlaps the Project Site is approximately 2,615 acres, or 3.2 percent of the CT 608's total area.